KoryNunn/fastn/README.md

 ### listComponent

-takes a template and inserts children based on the result of its `items` property, e.g.:
+Takes a template and inserts children based on the result of its `items` property, e.g.:

 ```javascript
 fastn('list', {